NativeScript/docs-v7/ApiReference/file-system/knownFolders/README.md

    - _**return**_ - [_Folder_](../../file-system/Folder.md)
  - **currentApp()** [_Folder_](../../file-system/Folder.md)
      Gets the root folder for the current application.
-This Folder is private for the application and not accessible from Users/External apps.
+This Folder is private for the application and not accessible from Users/External apps. iOS - this folder is read-only and contains the app and all its resources.
    - _**return**_ - [_Folder_](../../file-system/Folder.md)